thatvirtualboy/Yaktraks/_pages/presskit.md

 • 6-second recordings just like the toys from the 90s (additional recording durations available via IAP)
 • 4 included voice effects (and another 4 available via IAP)
 • Multiple App Icons to choose from to customize the homescreen (some included, some available via IAP)
-• Locked content and future updates & features are available with a one-time small purchase of just $0.99
+• Premium content and future updates & features are available with a one-time small purchase of just $0.99